A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Conclusion

 \section{\bf Conclusion}

 We have presented a quantum network protocol stack that integrates a Global Entanglement Module (\get) to enable real-time adaptive entanglement generation, routing, and purification.
-The design brings together offline planning, runtime adaptive execution, pre-distributed EP utilization, and multipartite state generation within a unified architecture.
-Through extensive NetSquid simulations, we showed that the stack flexibly supports diverse entanglement distribution mechanisms while improving efficiency and robustness compared to existing approaches.

-Looking ahead, the architecture is well-positioned for experimental prototyping.
-It is currently being considered for deployment within \scyqnet, one of the inaugural NSF NQVL projects~\cite{scyqnet} that aims to build a quantum network spanning Stony Brook University, Brookhaven National Laboratory, Columbia University, and Yale University.
-With approximately ten nodes and several quantum processors, \scyqnet provides a realistic near-term platform for validating scaled implementations of the proposed stack and for exploring its integration with modular physical architectures such as Fig.~\ref{fig:modular-arch}.
+The design unifies offline planning, runtime adaptive execution, pre-distributed EP utilization, and multipartite state generation within a coherent architecture.
+Our evaluation results further support the practicality of this design.
+The architecture is also well-positioned for experimental prototyping.
+In particular, it is being considered for deployment within \scyqnet, one of the inaugural NSF NQVL projects~\cite{scyqnet} spanning Stony Brook University, Brookhaven National Laboratory, Columbia University, and Yale University.
+With approximately ten nodes and several quantum processors, \scyqnet provides a realistic near-term platform for validating scaled implementations of the proposed stack.

-Our results establish a foundation for scalable quantum communications, with future work focused on refining adaptive strategies, extending multipartite support, and transitioning from simulation to deployed testbeds.
-While \get is entirely viable for near-term networks such as \scyqnet, scaling it to larger deployments will require approximate or hierarchical synchronization mechanisms---an important direction for continued research.
-To our knowledge, this is the first architecture to introduce a dedicated cross-layer coordination module, making \get a novel abstraction that distinguishes our stack from prior designs.
-Addressing this challenge will be central to realizing robust, flexible, and ultimately global quantum internet architectures.
+Our results establish a foundation for scalable quantum communications.
+While \get is viable for near-term networks such as \scyqnet, scaling it to larger deployments will require approximate or hierarchical synchronization mechanisms.
+More broadly, the introduction of \get as a dedicated cross-layer coordination module distinguishes our architecture from prior designs and paves the way for robust, adaptive quantum internet systems.